selmancn/selmancn/README.md

 Software Developer
 ------------------

-I am an experienced software developer skilled in creating applications across web, desktop, and mobile platforms.
-With a strong foundation in React, I develop dynamic and user-friendly web applications, combining my HTML and CSS expertise with CSS preprocessors like Sass and Less to craft modern interfaces.
-I am proficient in using UI libraries such as Tailwind and Bootstrap, enabling me to deliver flexible and visually appealing user interfaces.
-Additionally, I have experience in building desktop applications with Electron and am proficient in mobile app development with React Native.
-With the ability to develop robust and scalable projects across various platforms, I focus on creating effective solutions that maximize user experience.
+I am an experienced software developer with a background in web, desktop, and mobile application development.
+I build user-friendly web applications with React and enhance my HTML and CSS skills using tools like Sass and Less.
+I also work with UI libraries like Tailwind and Bootstrap to create modern and flexible interfaces.

+In addition, I have experience developing desktop applications with Electron and mobile apps with React Native.
+I focus on delivering scalable, user-centered solutions across different platforms.

 *   🌍  I'm based in Türkiye
 *   ✉️  You can contact me at [selman.cinn@gmail.com](mailto:selman.cinn@gmail.com)